masolimano/maneage/README.md

      questions.
 Any time you are ready to push your commits to the remote repository, you can simply use `git push`.

+ - **Feedback**: As you use the pipeline you will notice many things that if implemented from the start would have been very useful for your work.
+This can be in the actual scripting and architecture of the pipeline or in useful implementation and usage tips, like those below.
+In any case, please share your thoughts and suggestions with us, so we can add them here for everyone's benefit.

+ - **Keep pipeline up-to-date**: Thanks to your feedback and the feedback of other users, this pipeline is going to become more and more mature and robust.
+Bugs will be fixed and new/improved features will be added.
+So every once and a while, you can run the commands below to fetch new work that is done in this pipeline.
+If the changes are useful for your work, you can merge them with your own customized pipeline to benefit from them.
+Just pay **close attention** to resolving possible **conflicts** (updated general pipeline settings that you had customized) in the merge.

+     ```shell
+     $ git fetch pipeline-origin           # Get recent work in this pipeline.
+     $ git log master..pipeline-origin/pipeline --reverse  # Inspect new work.
+     $ git checkout master                 # Go to top branch.
+     $ git merge pipeline-origin/pipeline  # Import all the work into master.
+     ```

  - **Pre-publication: add notice on reproducibility**: Add a notice somewhere prominent in the first page within your paper, informing the reader that your research is fully reproducible.
 For example in the end of the abstract, or under the keywords with a title like "reproducible paper".
 This will encourage them to publish their own works in this manner also and also will help spread the word.

- - **Feedback**: As you use the pipeline you will notice many things that if implemented from the start would have been very useful for your work.
-This can be in the actual scripting and architecture of the pipeline or in useful implementation and usage tips, like those below.
-In any case, please share your thoughts and suggestions with us, so we can add them here for everyone's benefit.